-We also derive revenue from licensing the use of our health insurance ecommerce technology.
+We derive revenue from licensing the use of our health insurance ecommerce technology.
 Our technology platform enables health insurance carriers and agents to market and distribute health insurance plans online.
-We also recently began to license our ecommerce technology for use by government agencies and intend to market this technology to states implementing health insurance exchanges as a result of health care reform legislation.
+We license our ecommerce technology for use by government agencies and are currently marketing this technology to states implementing health insurance exchanges as a result of health care reform legislation.